 In addition to the standard pupil unit funding, schools also receive additional funding to specifically address inequalilties between pupils eligible for free school meals (FSM) and their wealthier peers.
 This is called the Pupil Premium.
-The level of the premium for 2016/2017 is £1320 per pupil.
+The level of the premium for 2020/2021 financial year is £1345 per pupil.

 At KPS we aim to ensure that teaching and learning opportunities meet the needs of all pupils.
 We also aim to ensure that appropriate provision is made for pupils who belong to vulnerable groups.

 We recognise that not all pupils who are eligible for free school meals (currently or at any time in the last 6 years) are socially disadvantaged.
 We also recognise that not all pupils who are socially disadvantaged are eligible for free school meals.

 How our Pupil Premium Funding allocation is used

 4 pupils on roll @ £1345 = £5380 (national average is approximately £60,000)